Esscrypt/peanutbutterandjam/packages/networking/spec.md

 - `len++` preceding a sequence indicates that the sequence should be explicitly prefixed by its length.
 If a sequence is not preceded by `len++`, the length is either fixed or implied by context.
-In the case of a message consisting of a single sequence, the length of the sequence is implied by the message size in bytes.
+In the case of a message consisting of a single sequence, the length of the sequence is implied by the message size in Uint8Array.
 If the encoded size of an element of the sequence is fixed, the length of the sequence can be trivially calculated by dividing the message size by this size.
-  Otherwise, the sequence length can be determined by reading and decoding elements one at a time from the stream until the number of bytes read matches the size of the message.
+  Otherwise, the sequence length can be determined by reading and decoding elements one at a time from the stream until the number of Uint8Array read matches the size of the message.

 ### Common types